oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 * supports directory-based and ROLIE-based retrieval.
 * is able to execute both steps from section [7.3](#retrieving-rules) separately.
 * uses a program-specific HTTP User Agent, e.g. consisting of the name and version of the program.
+* satisfies those normative requirements in section [7](#distributing-csaf-documents) that are designated as applying to CSAF downloaders.

 > A tool MAY implement an option to store CSAF documents that fail any of the steps in section [7.3.2](#retrieving-csaf-documents).